-Some eye and vision conditions are easy to recognize and treat while others may be more subtle and prevent you from seeking help for your eye problems.
-If you are someone who struggles with eye and vision conditions already, or if you are someone who is concerned that you might be, here are 10 common eye and vision conditions you should know about.
+Some eye and vision conditions are easy to recognize and treat, while others may be more subtle and prevent you from seeking help for your eye problems.
+If you are someone who struggles with eye and vision conditions already or are concerned that you might be, here are 10 common eye and vision conditions you should know about.

 1. Dry Eye Syndrome

 Amblyopia is better known as “lazy eye.”
-When you have a lazy eye, it means that one eye has either lost clear vision or never fully developed perfect vision in the first place.
-Eyeglasses and contacts may be able to help this condition, but people with amblyopia never gain perfect vision.
+When you have a lazy eye, it means that one eye has either lost clear vision or never fully developed a perfect vision in the first place.
+Eyeglasses and contacts may help this condition, but people with amblyopia never gain perfect vision.

 Astigmatism is a well-known vision condition that occurs as a result of a misshapen cornea or misshapen lens.
 Much like some of the previous conditions on this list, astigmatism is also a refractive error.
-However, those with astigmatism suffer from blurred vision because the light rays that do hit their eyes scatter unevenly.
-Astigmatism is also a condition causes no pain or discomfort.
+However, astigmatism suffers from blurred vision because the light rays that do hit their eyes scatter unevenly.
+Astigmatism is also a condition that causes no pain or discomfort.

 Conjunctivitis occurs when the conjunctiva, a thin outer membrane on the outer part of the eye and the inner eyelid, becomes inflamed or infected.
 The causes behind this condition typically include allergies or either a viral or bacterial infection.
 The condition is very contagious and is often uncomfortable.
 Those who have conjunctivitis may experience itching, tearing, redness and irritation, and crusty discharge.
 Conjunctivitis is treatable using eye drops and antibiotics and may go away on its own without treatment.

 Presbyopia is a condition that is similar to hyperopia.
-Patients with presbyopia begin to lose the ability to see objects that are closer to them as they age.
-This condition is one that an individual who has no control over but can treat just as easily as hyperopia.
+Patients with presbyopia begin to lose the ability to see objects closer to them as they age.
+This condition is an individual who has no control over but can treat just as easily as hyperopia.

 10. Computer Vision Syndrome

-Most people these days use electronics consistently, and this makes them extremely susceptible to Computer Vision Syndrome or Digital Eye Strain.
+These days, most people use electronics consistently, which makes them extremely susceptible to Computer Vision Syndrome or Digital Eye Strain.
 This condition occurs when someone stares for too long at any electronic device.
 The symptoms that arise from this condition include headaches, dry eyes, eye strain, blurred vision, and neck and shoulder pain.
 The symptoms can be reduced with proper technique and special glasses.

-Eye and vision problems are a serious issue.
-If you believe that you suffer from one of these conditions or if you think you suffer from one of the many other eye and vision conditions, reach out to eyecare center Jackson Davenport to learn more about what you’re dealing with and what they can do for you.
+Eye and vision problems are serious issues.
+If you believe that you suffer from one of these conditions or think you suffer from one of the many other eye and vision conditions, reach out to eyecare center Jackson Davenport to learn more about what you’re dealing with what they can do for you.